-Sex Addiction or Love Addiction can best be defined as an all consuming and destructive preoccupation with sexual activity or romantic intrigue.
-That activity might be masturbation, pornography, going to sex cinemas and shows, visiting sex workers, sleeping with strangers, having multiple affairs, cyber sex or even sexual offending behaviour.
+Sex Addiction or Compulsive Sexual Behaviour Disorder (CSBD) can best be defined as an all consuming and destructive preoccupation with sexual activity or romantic intrigue.
+That activity might be masturbation, pornography, using webcams and online chat, visiting sex workers, sexual saunas and/or massage parlours, cruising, sleeping with strangers, having multiple affairs, cyber sex or even sexual offending behaviour.
 Neither the type of activity, nor the frequency defines an addict, but the relentless preoccupation with pursuing sex in spite of the damaging consequences.
 Sexual addiction takes time, energy and money.
 As a result, many addicts find that after a while, their work, health, relationships, family and social lives are being compromised, if not devastated.

 Most people with addiction, will have tried many times to stop and have failed.
 They know that their secret sex lives are spiraling out of control but feel powerless to change their desires or behaviour.
 Sex addiction is fuelled by shame.
 As the addict feels themselves becoming increasingly dependent on a lifestyle that offends their own personal values, their sense of shame increases.
 And as their shame increases so does their need to escape the pain.
 And what better way to escape but into the drug of choice.
 And so the cycle continues.